vadim8kiselev/reflection-ui/README.md

 # reflection-ui
-Simple util for displaying Java meta-data
+Util for displaying Java decompilled bytecode of static or dynamic generated classes